Metrication: Methods of conversion

 The third method is to redefine traditional units in terms of metric values.
 These redefined "quasi-metric" units often stay in use long after metrication is said to have been completed.
 Resistance to metrication in post-revolutionary France convinced Napoleon to revert to mesures usuelles (usual measures), and, to some extent, the names remain throughout Europe.
-In 1814, Portugal adopted the metric system, but with the names of the units substituted by Portuguese traditional ones.
-In this system, the basic units were the mão-travessa (hand) = 1 decimetre (10 mão-travessas = 1 vara (yard) = 1 metre), the canada = 1 litre and the libra (pound) = 1 kilogram.
+Portugal did the same in 1814, substituting traditional Portuguese names for the metric units, as described above.
 In the Netherlands, 500 g is informally referred to as a pond (pound) and 100 g as an ons (ounce), and in Germany and France, 500 g is informally referred to respectively as ein Pfund and une livre ("one pound").

 In Denmark, the re-defined pund (500 g) is occasionally used, particularly among older people and (older) fruit growers, since these were originally paid according to the number of pounds of fruit produced.
 In Sweden and Norway, a mil (Scandinavian mile) is informally equal to 10 km, and this has continued to be the predominantly used unit in conversation when referring to geographical distances.
 In the 19th century, Switzerland had a non-metric system completely based on metric terms (e.g. 1 Fuss (foot) = 30 cm, 1 Zoll (inch) = 3 cm, 1 Linie (line) = 3 mm).
 In China, the jin now has a value of 500 g and the liang is 50 g.

 Surveys are performed by various interest groups or the government to determine the degree to which ordinary people change to using metric in their daily lives.
 In countries that have recently changed, older segments of the population tend still to use the older units.

-Industries and countries resistant to metrication
+Sectors and countries resistant to metrication

 Precious metals, such as gold, are often measured in troy ounces.

-As of 2024, the metric system predominates in most of the world, however specific industries are more resistant to metrication.
+As of 2026, the metric system predominates in most of the world, however specific sectors are more resistant to metrication.
 For example: